mianjazibali/github-repo-search/README.md

 ### FUTURE IMPROVEMENTS

+- Move constants to its separate directory and file
+- Setups eslint and prettify in before commit hook
 - Use redux thunk for async API calls
 - Handle error more effectively
 - Allow user to switch between different tabs available on user profile page.